x

 The application process includes the following:

-Student must self-identity by completing a Request for Services form, which his then followed by setting up an appointment with the DSS Coordinator to complete the Registration (Intake) Form.
+Student must self-identity by completing an Accessible Information Management (AIM) Application, which is then followed by setting up an appointment with the DSS Staff to complete the Initial Meeting.

-The Registration (Intake) Form is a brief questionnaire intended to allow students to describe their history, their disability, the impact of their disability/condition, and explain the specific accommodations and services being requested.
+The AIM Application Form is a brief questionnaire intended to allow students to describe their history, their disability, the impact of their disability, condition(s), explain the specific academic accommodations and services being requested.

-Documentation supporting the request for academic accommodations must be provided by a licensed independent professional, i.e., physician, psychologist, psychiatrist, etc. The documentation submitted to the DSS office is intended to establish the nature of the student’s disability/condition and related impact to the student in the educational setting (see Documentation Requirements).
+Documentation supporting the request for academic accommodations must be provided by a licensed independent professional, i.e., physician, psychologist, psychiatrist, etc. The documentation submitted to the DSS office is intended to establish the nature of the student's disability, and condition(s) related impact to the student in the educational setting, Student Barriers.

-After receipt and review of the student’s application and documentation, DSS staff will contact the student to schedule the APM (Access Planning Meeting).
-At this time, approved accommodations will be determined, and students will sign all appropriate and necessary informed consent, release of information, and accommodation agreement forms necessary to support accommodations request for the current/upcoming semester.
+After receipt and review of the student's application and documentation, DSS staff will contact the student to schedule the Initial Planning Meeting.
+At this time, approved accommodations will be determined, and students will sign all appropriate and necessary informed consent, release of information, and accommodation agreement forms necessary to support accommodations request for the current or upcoming semester.

 General: